 Take in the lights

 One way to combat all the extra calories you eat during the holidays is to get a little extra exercise.
-You don’t have to squeeze in another visit to the gym; simply head out into your neighborhood for a tour of the best holiday light displays.
+You don’t have to squeeze in another visit to the gym.
+Instead, learn how to stay healthy during the holidays by heading out into your neighborhood for a tour of the best holiday light displays.
 You can take the whole family or just a cup of your favorite black coffee or tea.
 By walking just 30 minutes every day, you’ll burn around 700 calories in one week.

 Try a little of everything

-Holiday dishes are often full of sugar and fat, but portion control can help you enjoy these foods without packing on the pounds.
-Instead of taking normal size portions, try taking just a spoonful of everything you want on the holiday table.
-You’ll be able to sample everyone’s delicious dishes and stick to your daily calories needs.
+One holiday wellness tip is portion control which can help you enjoy unhealthy foods without packing on the pounds.
+Instead of taking normal size portions, try taking just a spoonful of everything you want on the holiday table, healthy foods included.
+You’ll be able to sample everyone’s delicious dishes and stick to your daily calorie needs.

 Don’t make a weight-loss resolution

-Instead of dieting or joining the stampede to the gym in January, make a resolution that gets you excited about 2018.
+Instead of dieting or joining the stampede to the gym in January, make a resolution that gets you excited about the new year.
 Some fun resolutions might include:

 - Completing a 5k, 10k or half marathon